You’ve just built a new website and optimised it perfectly; however, you still may be at the risk of negative SEO attacks.

 - Add backlinks to your website that redirect to unethical pages

-Similarly, if you have a website that you have not accessed for a while, it may be at risk of a negative SEO attack.
+Similarly, if you have a website that you have not accessed for a while, it may risk a negative SEO attack.
 A professional or experienced hacker will be able to make subtle changes to these pages that can negatively impact the ranking and health of your website without you noticing — before it is too late.

 How To Fix It: Website Monitoring And Regular Audits

 An excellent tool you can use for conducting these website audits is the SEO Audit Tool by Alexa.
-This tool not only expertly detects any kind of technical issue with your page but also offers the best solutions to fix them.
+This tool not only expertly detects any technical issue with your page but also offers the best solutions to fix them.

 It helps you keep an eye on the ranking of your website and other technical details to help the website stay on track.